The new generation of silicone breast implants: silicone made safe.

 Today these third generation silicone gel filled breast implants are typically referred to as cohesive gel implants.
 Mentor’s products have kept pace with the ever-evolving expectations of surgeons and women who desire a safe, soft gel to retain the natural feel that resembles actual breast tissues.

 The amount of silicone released from MENTOR® MemoryGel® Implants is extremely minimal.
-It is less than is absorbed from daily consumer products containing silicone.
-(For example, silicone can be found in many common household items, such as polishes, suntan and hand lotion, antiperspirants, soaps, processed foods, waterproof coatings, and chewing gum.)
+Less than that is absorbed from daily consumer products containing silicone.
+(For example, silicone can be found in many common household items, such as polishes, suntan and hand lotion, antiperspirants, soaps, processed foods, waterproof coatings, and chewing gum.)1

 - Equal to approximately 1/1000th the weight of the head of a straight pin